DavidMarcu/ArchitectureTypes/README.md

 # ArchitectureTypes
-Application prototypes using 3 different architectures: Hexagonal, Onion and CQRS.
+Application prototypes using 2 different architectures: Onion and CQRS.